signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 #### Set up the Amazon account

-1. **Create an account** First, go to the AWS console and create [a new account](https://portal.aws.amazon.com/billing/signup#/start/email).
+**1. Create an account** First, go to the AWS console and create [a new account](https://portal.aws.amazon.com/billing/signup#/start/email).
 You will need to verify your email, enter a credit card (even if you will only free tier), and verify your phone number.

-2. **Sign in to the AWS console** Now you can sign in.
+**2. Sign in to the AWS console** Now you can sign in.
 Please note, that verification of your new account may take some time, up to several hours.
 It looks like you can sign in but can't do anything in the console.

-3. **Copy your credentials** Inside the AWS console, click your username (in the top right corner), and select _Security credentials_.
+**3. Copy your credentials** Inside the AWS console, click your username (in the top right corner), and select _Security credentials_.

 ![image](https://user-images.githubusercontent.com/125164513/226777317-6f56f140-b690-4f29-b39b-ff3f14e437ca.png)